SarahIhme/munro_project/README.md

 ## Technologies used

-In this project I used JavaScript, React, Node and PostgresQL.
-PostgresQL keeps track of the users and the munros each user has done.
+In this project I used JavaScript, React, Node and PostgreSQL.
+PostgreSQL keeps track of the users and the munros each user has done.

 ## Your personalised achievements